 Here are a few everyday practices to keep your heart healthy:

-These steps may seem simple, but they play a big role in reducing the reason of heart attack in young age and ensuring long-term well-being.
+These steps may seem simple, but they play a big role in reducing the reason for heart attack in young age and ensuring long-term well-being.